Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Seahawks stats and trends

-- The Seahawks have always covered the spread this year when underdogs by 4 points or more.
+- The Seahawks have been underdogs by 3.5 points or more two times this season and have covered the spread every time.

-- Seattle's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Seattle's games this year have hit the over on just two of nine set point totals (22.2%).

-- Seattle is 3-1 against the spread and 3-1 overall in games when it scores more than 20.0 points.
+- When Seattle puts up more than 20.0 points, it is 3-1 against the spread and 3-1 overall.

 - The Seahawks collect just 7.2 fewer yards per game (314.0) than the Packers allow (321.2).

-- When Seattle amasses more than 321.2 yards, the team is 1-4 against the spread and 1-3 overall.
+- In games that Seattle churns out over 321.2 yards, the team is 1-4 against the spread and 1-3 overall.

-- This year the Seahawks have four turnovers, 10 fewer than the Packers have takeaways (14).
+- This season the Seahawks have four turnovers, 10 fewer than the Packers have takeaways (14).

 Home and road insights

-- Green Bay is 3-0 against the spread, and 3-0 overall, at home this season.
+- At home this year, Green Bay is 3-0 overall and 3-0 against the spread.

-- At home, the Packers are 3-0 ATS as 4-point favorites or greater.
+- The Packers are unbeaten ATS (3-0) as 3.5-point favorites or greater at home.

-- This year, in three home games, Green Bay has hit the over once.
+- In three home games this year, Green Bay has hit the over once.

 - The average total in Packers home games this season is 48.0 points, 1.5 fewer than this matchup's over/under (49.5).